FMU Container Builder — GUI¶

 |---|---|

 | Input Port | Port name (read-only).
-Clock and binary ports are excluded. |
+Clock and binary ports, as well as FMI-2 array aggregates, are excluded. |

 | Start Value | User-defined start value (editable).
 A gray placeholder shows the FMU's default value. |